tinkercademy-bootcamp/chat-project-balaji1029/exercise-6/README.md

 ## C++ Package Managers

 - Why are there so many C++ package managers?

+  - Because a lot of companies started to work on C++ independently and they have their own implementations of libraries
 - Which one is the best one?

+  - Best package manager is subjective and depends on the choice, but Conan seems to be the most agreed upon by developers, though I've neveer used one
 - Which are the most notable ways to manage the compilation of C++ projects?

+  - We can use Make or CMake to manage the compilation of C++, we can also use bash scripts to do the same, although that's a bad idea considering a bash script wouldn't consider the last edit time